shlublu/awsmate/CONTRIBUTING.md

 * Ask any question you would like in [the discussion forum](https://github.com/shlublu/awsmate/discussions/new/choose "new discussion on awsmate forum").

-## Do you want to contribute to the Rails documentation?
+## Do you want to contribute to the documentation?

-* You are very welcome.
+You are very welcome!
 Please proceed the same way as described above for bug fixing an features requests.

 Thank you so much!